sreeware/last-yum-date/README.md

 # last-yum-date
-A small Python script to query the yum database to fetch the time when the last yum update was run
+A small Python script that queries the sqlite database used by yum to store its history and fetch the time when the system was patched using a 'yum update|yum update -y|yum update all'